AlessandroPTSN/stable_diffusion_in_colab/README.md

-# Profile photos with Stable diffusion
+# Profile photos generation with Stable diffusion
 This project consists of showing step by step the installation and use of Stable Diffusion, as well as how to train models to create your own custom images: to professional profile pictures to illustrations with your own face.
 Also we'll talk about some very useful applications for the tool.
 All of this without necessarily having a powerful computer, harnessing the power of Google Colab.

 Medium : [Link](https://medium.com/@alessandro.pereira.700/%EF%B8%8F-image-generation-using-neural-networks-3863cb234383)